Youth-Avenue-2021/Casino-Number-Gussing-Game/README.md

 // main function
 int main(void) {
-    // call getRules defined function

     getRules();

-    // getting username...
+    // take player's name
     cout << "\nPlease enter your name : ";
     cin >> userName;

-    // do-while loop for run game while total balance finished... do {
+    // following do-while loop will run until the balance is zero do {
-        // set this condition for do this only first time... when program run... if (totalAmount == 0) {
+        // the following if condition runs iff total amount is zero provided it runs once in the entire game if (totalAmount == 0) {
             getAmountData();
             gameLogic();
         }
         else {
-            // (string) playAgain to check user want to play again or not ?? string playAgain;
+            string playAgain;
             cout << "\nDO you want to play again ? (y/n) : ";
             cin >> playAgain;

-            // set condition for if user have not any balance then exit from loop (game)... if (totalAmount > 0) {
+            // if balance is 0, the loop terminates i.e., game ends if (totalAmount > 0) {
                     if (playAgain == "y" || playAgain == "Y") {
+                    // display current balance
-                    // displaying user howmany balance are left cout << "Now, Your total balance is : " << totalAmount << "$" << endl;
+                    cout << "Now, Your total balance is : " << totalAmount << "$" << endl;
-                    // if user want to play game again then run gameLogic function and again start the game gameLogic();
+                    gameLogic();   // re-starts the game
                 }

-                // if user don't want to play again then break do-while loop... else if (playAgain == "n" || playAgain == "N" || totalAmount == 0) {
+                // if no, terminate the do-while loop else if (playAgain == "n" || playAgain == "N" || totalAmount == 0) {
                     cout << "Thank you for playing this game !\n" << endl;
                     break;
                 }

+                // if player enters inappropriate response
                 else {
-                    // if user enter wrong character by mistake... cout << "Please enter proper characters." << endl;
+                    cout << "Please enter proper characters." << endl;
                     cout << "\nDO you want to play again ? (y/n) : ";
                     cin >> playAgain;
                 }
             }
             else {
-                cout << "\nSorry, You don't play now, you don't have more balance" << endl;
+                cout << "\n Ooppss!
+Your balance is vanished, you cannot play with zero balance." << endl;
                 cout << "Thank you for playing this game !\n" << endl;
                 break;
             }